ditpowuh/chat-beyond/README.md

 ### Recommended Method for Updating
 >  This is for the executable from [Releases](https://github.com/ditpowuh/chat-beyond/releases).

-Extracting the new release, without deleting the older files, is generally fine, but is not the recommended method.
+Extracting the new release, without deleting the older files, is generally fine, but is not recommended.
 <br/>
 The recommended way of updating is to delete all files and folders except for `data` and then extract the new release as usual.

 ### Build
-The executables can be generated via the following commands.
+The executables can be generated via the following commands using `Bun`.
 #### Windows
 ```
 bun run build:windows